Athlete care made easier with our Athletic Health Handbook - now online!

 AOSSM gratefully acknowledges DJO Global for their continued support of the Traveling Fellowship program.

 The Traveling Fellowship Committee is also looking for volunteers to host next year's North American tour.
 For more information and to submit your host application click here.
-Submit all materials to Debbie Czech by November 30, 2012.
+Submit all materials to Debbie Czech by December 31, 2014.
 Applications received after the deadline will not be accepted.
-Please make sure to indicate on the form any three or four day period from June 19th – July 10th when you will be unable to host the fellows.
-If you are interested in hosting both groups simultaneously, please make note of that on your application.

 Traveling Fellows are offered a number of exciting opportunities: